-- 1. The LISD Wide Area Network has been established for a limited educational purpose.
-The term "education - purpose" includes classroom activities, career development, and limited, teacher monitored selfdiscovery activities. - 3.
-The LISD Wide Area Network has not been established as a public access service or a public forum.
+1. The LISD Wide Area Network has been established for educational purposes.
+The term "educational purposes" includes classroom activities, career development, and limited, teacher monitored self-discovery activities.

+2. The LISD Wide Area Network has not been established as a public access service or a public forum.
 Lindale Independent School District has the right to place reasonable restrictions on the material you access or post through the system.
-You are expected to follow the rules set forth in the LISD student handbook, this LISD Acceptable Use Handbook, the district Wide Area Network Board Policy, and applicable Texas state and Federal laws. - 4.
-You may not use the LISD Wide Area Network for commercial purposes.
-This means you may not offer, provide, or purchase products or services through the LISD Wide Area Network. - 5.
-You may not use LISD Wide Area Network for political lobbying.
+You are expected to follow the rules set forth in the LISD student handbook, this LISD Acceptable Use Handbook, the district Wide Area Network Board Policy, and applicable Texas state and Federal laws.

+3. You may not use the LISD Wide Area Network for commercial purposes.
+This means you may not offer, provide, or purchase products or services through the LISD Wide Area Network.

+4. You may not use the LISD Wide Area Network for political lobbying.
 But you may use the system to communicate with elected representatives and to express your opinion on political issues.

-B. Student Internet Access
+B. Student Internet Access, Email